 To resolve the problem, one must start getting to the root of the problem and stop identifying sex as some vile and heinous act and spreading awareness on how inherent and important a part of human lives it is.
 The following would lead to a healthy and happy sex life for you and for the generations to come.

 - Talk about Sex

 Talking about sex to your partner and your children and people, in general, is extremely crucial.
 The more you talk the more words you spread.

 Sex education not only informs people of sex in the right manner but also caters to a healthy sex life.
 It also lowers the rates of perversion and rape.

 - Stop Sex-Shaming

 We all have sexual drives and there is no shame in it.
 Just indulging into your sexuality will let you know yourself and your partner better and connect to self each other on different levels.
-Having sexuality is a beauty and not a taboo
+Sexuality is beautiful and not a taboo

-Only with proper exposure and educating people can this stigma be eradicated from the society.
+Only with proper exposure and educating people can this stigma be eradicated from society.

 Read More: Is indoor pollution slowly killing you?

 Read More: A Guide to Gifting Book Lovers